hackeriet/frida-workshop/README.md

 1. Compile and run `hello`
 2. Run frida to attach to the process: `frida hello -l explore.js`

+### Running from tag 3

+- Replace the memory address specified in `explore.js` and run with `frida hello -l explore.js`

 ## Notes
 - For python3, install frida with `pip3`